Are you ready for a big truth? It’s really very big…

 - Become time blind and get lost in time, not knowing that time has actually passed.

-Because an ADHD Life Coach™ understands these unique aspects of ADHD brains, we are able to provide tools that work with their specific time hiccups.
+Because an ADHD Life Coach™ understands these unique aspects of ADHD brains, we can provide tools that work with their specific time hiccups.

-At the end of the day, both Life Coaches and ADHD Life Coaches want to empower the individuals we work with.
-But, with ADHD, there is the added layer for the client of having to be an advocate for themselves within the medical system; of helping them realize that they are not broken, but are truly unique; and help to reignite hope by using their ADHD rather than silencing it.
+Life Coaches and ADHD Life Coaches want to empower the individuals we work with.
+But, with ADHD, there is the added layer for the client of having to advocate for themselves within the medical system, helping them realize that they are not broken but are truly unique, and help to reignite hope by using their ADHD rather than silencing it.

 More than anything, there are over 500 million people around the world who live with an ADHD diagnosis.
 This is not a small population.
 We, as ADHD Life Coaches, are passionate about helping people accept and love themselves as they are because we understand how their brain works.
-No longer do they have to try and figure out how to work with other people’s brain styles.
-They can FINALLY feel confident working with the one they have – their true lifelong companion.
+They no longer have to try and figure out how to work with other people’s brain styles.
+Instead, they can FINALLY feel confident working with the one they have – their true lifelong companion.

-If you are curious as to whether ADHD Life Coaching™ is for you, I highly recommend the iACTcenter’s ADHD Life Coach Training program.
-It gives you the tools to know how to confidently support persons living with an ADHD diagnosis and make a positive difference in their life.
+If you are curious whether ADHD Life Coaching™ is for you, I highly recommend the iACTcenter’s ADHD Life Coach Training program.
+It gives you the tools to confidently support persons living with an ADHD diagnosis and make a positive difference in their life.
 Learn more here: https://www.iactcenter.com/coach-training/

-If you yourself have ADHD, or suspect you do, I recommend talking to someone who has this specialty to help you navigate your brain style, behaviors, and emotions so you can live a truly fulfilling life!
+If you have ADHD or suspect you do, I recommend talking to someone with this specialty to help you navigate your brain style, behaviors, and emotions so you can live a truly fulfilling life!